 A review by the Lancet highlights that although there are potentially modifiable risk factors for dementia, this does not mean dementia as a condition is preventable or easy to treat.
-These factors were attributed to numbers of the population with the certain outcome which was Dementia.
+These factors were attributed to the numbers of the population with a certain outcome which was Dementia.

 “We have long maintained that genetics is not destiny, that the impact of your family history and genetic risk can be lowered by healthy lifestyle choices.
 This is true for persons with low genetic risk and also for persons with high genetic risk of dementia, so it is never too soon and never too late to adopt a ‘heart-healthy lifestyle,” Dr. Sudha Seshadri, founding director of the Glenn Biggs Institute for Alzheimer’s and Neurodegenerative Diseases.